TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Radio/Index.rst

          The function/method will have an array of parameters passed to it (where the item-array is passed by reference in the key 'items').
 By modifying the array of items, you alter the list of items.
+         Since TYPO3 CMS 6.2, your function/method may throw an exception which will be displayed as a proper error message.

          For more information, see how user-functions are specified in the section about 'wizards' some pages below here.